How do I work out the inheritance tax due on an estate?

 What forms do I need to complete?

-In dealing with IHT forms and the possible complications mentioned above, the personal representative may well find it advisable to seek professional help – see 'where can I find more help and information?' below.
+In dealing with IHT forms, the personal representative may well find it advisable to seek professional help – see 'where can I find more help and information?' below.

 How and when do I pay IHT, if any is due?

 The executor must normally pay any IHT due within six months of the end of the month in which the death occurred.
-For example, if Molly dies on 15 June 2017, her executor must pay any IHT due on or before 31 December 2017.
-IHT must be paid, or an arrangement put in place to pay it (in some cases such as where the estate consists mainly of property, it is possible to arrange to pay the IHT in instalments over a period of up to 10 years – interest will usually be payable too) before probate or confirmation can be granted.
+For example, if Molly dies on 15 June 2018, her executor must pay any IHT due on or before 31 December 2018.
+IHT must be paid, or an arrangement put in place to pay it before probate or confirmation can be granted.

 Guidance on paying IHT is available on GOV.UK.